fiinix/fiinix.github.io/_posts/2014-03-17-games-im-eagerly-awating-ii.md

 </figure>

 ##Alien: Isolation
 Holy shit, holy shit, holy shit!
 Are we finally going to get an Alien game that is actually terrifying?
 It’s about [deity] damn time.
-The memory of the clown-affair that was Alien: Colonial Marines still haunts all of us but this game but just turn that around.
+The memory of the clown-affair that was Alien: Colonial Marines still haunts all of us but this game might just turn that around.
 Provided they don’t fuck it up with lot of guns.
 I love the artistic style of this game.

 Excitement Level: *4 and a half bony facehuggers out of 5*